expel-io/notebook_builder/README.md

 An example of scaling the use of Jupyter Notebooks with nbformat and YAML configuration files.

-This is the example source code for Expel's blog post on Jupyter Notebooks at Scale: [blog link here]
+Below is the example source code for Expel’s blog post, “How to create and maintain Jupyter threat hunting notebooks.”
+You can find the blog here: [Link to blog post]

 ## Instructions